Keoshu Yimchunger

-Keoshu Yimchunger is an Indian politician from Nagaland who is serving as Member of Nagaland Legislative Assembly having won the Shamator–Chessore Assembly constituency uncontested.
+Keoshu Yimchunger is an Indian politician from Nagaland.
+Since October 2021, he has represented the Shamator–Chessore Assembly constituency.

+Political life

+Yimchunger first won the Shamator–Chessore seat unopposed in the October 2021 by elections.
+He was re-elected in the 2023 Nagaland Legislative Assembly election from the same seat.

 Personal life

-He was born on 16 July 1977 in Tuensang District.
+Keoshu was born on 16 July 1977 in Tuensang District.
 He served as a Government Primary School teacher from 1997 to 2021.